Click the link above to learn how to configure and enable pre-built identity integrations.

 And what exactly is a pattern?

 Like many companies, SnapLogic has its own terminology, at least when it comes to data integrations (if you’re interested, you can find a glossary of the most-common SnapLogic terms here).
-Although you don’t need to be an expert of SnapLogic in order to use an Identity Cloud pattern (that’s the whole idea behind a pattern in the first place), let’s take a brief look at how SnapLogic works.
+Although you don’t need to be an expert on SnapLogic in order to use an Identity Cloud pattern (that’s the whole idea behind a pattern in the first place), let’s take a brief look at how SnapLogic works.

 SnapLogic revolves around “snaps.”
-Snaps are discrete tasks: reading a file, transforming JSON data to CSV (comma-separated value) data, saving data to a database.
+Snaps are discrete tasks: reading a file, transforming JSON data to CSV data, saving data to a database.
 And what do you do with these snaps?
 Well, suppose you want to read data from a CSV file.
 In that case, and using the SnapLogic Designer, all you have to do is drag-and-drop the File Reader snap from your collection of available snaps and drop it onto your Designer canvas.

 Of course, if all you want to do is read from a file, well, you probably don’t need a fancy tool like the SnapLogic Designer.
 But suppose you want to do something a little more complex: for example, you want to read a CSV file, parse the data, map that data to the fields used in Salesforce, then create new Salesforce accounts based on that data.
 In other words, you want to string together a number of snaps (tasks) in order to complete a more complex procedure.
 Stringing those snaps together results in a “pipeline.”